 We will use the personal data listed above if and to the extent necessary to achieve the following purposes:

-- To provide legal advice or other services, including online or legal technology services as instructed or requested by you or your organisation
+- To provide legal advice or other services, including online or legal technology services as instructed or requested by you or your organization

-- To manage and administer your or your organisation's relationship with us, including billing and collection, marketing and support services, and taking other steps linked to the performance of our business relationship
+- To manage and administer you or your organization's relationship with us, including billing and collection, marketing and support services, and taking other steps linked to the performance of our business relationship

-- To comply with our legal and regulatory obligations such as for anti-money laundering, financial and credit check, audit requirements, fraud and crime prevention and detection, and record keeping.
-This may include automated checks of personal data you or your organisation provide about your identity against relevant databases, and contacting you to confirm your identity, or making records of our communications with you for compliance purposes.
+- To comply with our legal and regulatory obligations such as for anti-money laundering, financial and credit checks, audit requirements, fraud and crime prevention and detection, and record keeping.
+This may include automated checks of personal data you or your organization provide about your identity against relevant databases, and contacting you to confirm your identity, or making records of our communications with you for compliance purposes

-- To analyse and improve our services and promote our business, such as by sending you publications and invites
+- To analyze and improve our services and promote our business, such as by sending you publications and invites

 - To protect the security of and managing access to our premises, IT and communication systems, online platforms, websites and other systems, preventing and detecting security threats, fraud or other criminal or malicious activities